Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Milligan was released from all psychiatric wards in 1988 after psychiatrists determined that Milligan’s personalities had fused and that he was back to his core self.
 He was released from all supervision in 1991.

 But his case still invited public fascination.
 He moved to California to work with directors James Cameron and Joel Schumacher on a prospective movie that was never made, according to the Dispatch.
 Leonardo DiCaprio was one of several big actors eyed to play Milligan and as recently as 2015, DiCaprio was still chasing the role, according to the Hollywood Reporter.
-Earlier this year, actor Tom Holland was slated to star as Milligan in an upcoming series called "The Crowded Room," Deadline reported.
+Actor Tom Holland is slated to star as Milligan in an upcoming series called "The Crowded Room," Deadline reported.

 By 1996, a California judge found Milligan incapable of handling his own affairs.
 He was sued for royalties he earned on “The Minds of Billy Milligan” to recover $120,000 of the nearly half-million that was spent on his treatment over the years, the Dispatch reported.
 He declared bankruptcy in San Diego in the late 1990s.